JosephusPaye/default-browser-win/README.md

 main();
 ```

-**Note:** It's currently not possible to launch the original (pre-Chromium) Microsoft Edge in private mode.
+**NOTE:** It's currently not possible to launch the original (pre-Chromium) Microsoft Edge in private mode.
 If it is the default browser, the URL will be launched in normal browsing mode.
+You can disable this behavior by returning `false` from the `onUnableToOpenPrivately()` callback option passed to `launch()`.

 ## API